langfuse/langfuse-docs/pages/docs/integrations/inferable.md

      </Tab>

 <Tab>
-If you're self-hosting in the headless mode, simply insert the Langfuse credentials into the `integrations` table.
+If you're self-hosting Inferable in the headless mode, simply insert the Langfuse credentials into the `integrations` table.

 ```sql
 INSERT INTO integrations (cluster_id, langfuse) VALUES